Calculators for planning: image storage, transmission, print and repro

 Combined with my own private file server its possible to send files securely as well as via the cloud file transfer services:

-Im happy to recieve files by MailBigFile.com and other services, please email your file links to stephen@copyrightimage.co.uk.
+Im happy to receive files by MailBigFile.com and other services, please email your file links to stephen@copyrightimage.co.uk.

 1000 Mbps/sec = 125 MB/sec (there are 8 bits in one byte)